Tampering With Perfection

 I thought I was someone else, someone good’

-Further, we must question; is the date with someone dear, or with a substance of choice?
+We must question; is the date with someone dear, or with a substance of choice?
 Should the line, ‘I’m glad I spent it with you’ read, ‘I’m glad I spent it with drugs’?
-Could this be why his day is so perfect?
-One might think that Lou would be more blatant, as usual, and title the song ‘Heroin’ (again).
-The line ‘you just keep me hanging’ on’ must be about addiction, right?
-But Reed ex-wife Bettye Kronstad claims that the song is about a date at the zoo in Central Park that she and Lou had, just before getting married.
+Could this be why Lou’s day is so perfect?
+I would think that Lou would probably be more blatant and use the drug name in the song title as with ‘Heroin’ if it were about drugs.
+The line ‘you just keep me hanging’ on’ could be about addiction, but Reed ex-wife Bettye Kronstad claims that the song is about a date at the zoo in Central Park that she and Lou had, just before getting married.

 1995 – Duran Duran covered ‘Perfect Day’ on their album Thank You, reaching No. 28 on the UK Singles Chart.
 Lou Reed famously went on record saying that this version was his favorite and much preferred it to his own.
 Kirsty MacColl and Evan Dando recorded the song as a duet.